-- Wax/Dab Pens: Wax Pens usually have three main components – a battery, coil, and mouthpiece.
+- Concentrate Pens: Concentrate Pens usually have three main components – a battery, coil, and mouthpiece.
 Using one is as easy as loading the atomizer, turning it on to start heating, and enjoying a draw once it’s ready.
-Most wax pens can get as hot as 400F and come with several coil options that vary the vapor quality.
+Most concentrate pens can get as hot as 400F and come with several coil options that vary the vapor quality.

 - E-Nails: An E-Nail is a battery-powered nail that can be attached to any rig/ water pipe.
 Most E-nails have a single button operation and varying pre-set temperatures.

 - E-Rigs: An E-Rig doesn’t require a separate rig since it comes with a glass bubbler built right in.
-It’s an all-in-one dabbing solution that produces intense and large amounts of vapor.
+It’s an all-in-one vaping solution that produces intense and large amounts of vapor.